 These are the Mayan Pyramids that you can actually climb! (for now)

-Coba ruins are other Mayan ruins, not so well known as Chichen Itza (yet).
-They are still very impressive and let you appreciate the achievements of Mayan culture.
+The Coba ruins in Mexico are other Mayan ruins, not as well-known as Chichen Itza (yet).
+They are still very impressive and let you appreciate the achievements of the Mayan people.

-You can also visit it as part of your Yucatan road trip on the way to Chichen Itza.
+You can also visit it as part of your Yucatan road trip on your way to Chichen Itza.

 The most fun part?
 Climbing the highest temple pyramid on the Riviera Maya for panoramic views.
-Remember that the stairs look much steeper than they actually are, but the view on top is very nice!
+Remember that the stairs look much steeper than they actually are, but the view from the top is very nice!

 Coba ruins price

-It is 50 pesos for parking, the entrance is 70 pesos, add 45 extra if you have a video camera (or just put it in the bag, they will never check).
+It is 50 pesos (around US $5) for parking, the entrance is 70 pesos (around US $4), add 45 extra (US $2.50) if you have a video camera (or you could just put it in your bag, they will never check).

-If you want to take a guided tour (which is always better, especially considering the fact that they is almost no info written there).
-Our guide was 600 pesos the guide for 45 minutes, but we didn’t negotiate though (we forgot).
+You might want to take a guided tour which is always better, especially considering the fact that there is almost no info written there.
+Our guide was 600 pesos (around US $31) for 45 minutes, but we didn’t negotiate, though (we forgot again!).

-To get to the bigger pyramid you need to either walk for 2 km, or you can rent a bicycle for 50 pesos per person (unlimited time).
-If you are not sure in your riding skills but don’t want to walk, you can take a bike taxi – it fits 2 people and it is 100 Pesos (around US $5.50 ) plus the tip.
+To get to the bigger pyramid you need to either walk for 2 km, or you can rent a bicycle for 60 pesos (US $3)/person (unlimited time).
+If you don’t trust your riding skills but don’t want to walk either, you can take a bike taxi – it fits 2 people and it is 100 Pesos (around US $5.50 ) plus the tip.

 There is a third complex on the east side which is also great and very serene.
 Not many visitors make it there despite the fact that the main pyramid site is very crowded.
 I definitely recommend going!

-Overall, the place was quite crowded, so I recommend arriving earlier, around 8 a.m., it is not hot and there are no tourists.
+Overall, the place was quite crowded, so I recommend arriving early, at around 8 AM, as it is not that hot and there are no tourists.

-There are no days off, Coba ruins are open every day.
+NOTE: There are no days it is closed; Coba Ruins are open every day.

 Akumal is a liiiiittle town in between Playa Del Carmen and Tulum that many people visit to see the sea turtles in their natural habitat!

-Large and peaceful turtles can be spotted in Akumal, Riviera Maya on the beach pretty much during any season of the year in Akumal beach.
+Large and peaceful turtles can be spotted in Akumal, Riviera Maya on the beach pretty much during any season of the year.

-Beware – everyone from a parking man to a shop vendor in Akumal will try to sell you tours to swim with turtles and they will try to convince you that this is obligatory.
+IMPORTANT INFO: Everyone from a parking man to a shop vendor in Akumal will try to sell you tours to swim with the turtles and they will try to convince you that this is obligatory.

-Now, listen to me, I spoke with the locals who were not interested in selling me a tour (a guy working in a hotel), and he said there are indeed recent regulations that require you to have a life jacket (so that you don’t dive and disturb the poor turtles), but you can absolutely see these majestic creatures by yourself free of charge.
+Now, please listen to me – I spoke with a local who were not interested in selling me a tour (a guy working in a hotel), and he said there are indeed recent regulations that require you to have a life jacket (so that you don’t dive and disturb the poor turtles), but you can absolutely see these majestic creatures by yourself free of charge.
 You don’t need any Akumal “tours”!

-Plus, what is this tour – the “guide” will just take you to the water and swim near you sometimes pointing in the water if he sees a turtle.
+Plus, the thing with these tours is the following – the “guide” will just take you to the water and swim near you sometimes, pointing in the water if he sees a turtle.

-You can totally do it by yourself, it is not a required to have a guide!
+You can totally do it by yourself and it is not required to have a guide!
 Just walk a minute or two away from the most crowded spot and swim from there in order not to piss them off.

-It is quite a big save considering the price of the “tour” is 30 to 50 USD per person depending on how you bargain.
+This is quite a big savings considering the price of the “tour” is US $30 to $50 per person depending on how you much you can bargain.

-I saw 2 turtles and I followed on of them for almost 10 minutes, it was SO much fun!
+I saw 2 turtles and I swam near one of them for almost 10 minutes, it was SO much fun!

-My boyfriend saw 4, but that is because he did not chase them around like I did.
+My boyfriend saw 4, but that is because he did not chase them around as I did.

-Renting the life jacket is 100 MXT (~5,5 USD) per 2 hours, but the price may vary depending on your negotiation.
-Do not forget to take an ID with you, you will leave it as a deposit!
+Renting the life jacket is 100 MXT (~US $5.50) for 2 hours, but the price may vary depending on your negotiation.
+Do not forget to take an ID with you, you will leave it as a deposit for the life jacket!

-As a pleasant bonus, Akumal beach is one of the top ones I have seen!
+As a pleasant bonus, Akumal Beach is one of the top ones I have seen in Mexico!

-I recommend staying for a little bit more after you swim with turtles, just to relax and enjoy the view.
+I recommend staying for a little bit more after you swim with Akumal turtles, just to relax and enjoy the wonderful view.

 9. Holbox Island

-Isla Holbox (read as Hole-bosh) is another paradise narrow island north of the Yucatan Peninsula.
+Isla Holbox (read as Hole-bosh) is another paradise-like narrow island located north of the Yucatan Peninsula.
 It is still not that crowded – I would call it Mexico’s best-kept secret (for now).

-You should definitely visit Holbox, at least for a picture like this:
+You should definitely visit Holbox, at least for a picture like the one above!

 How to get to Holbox

-Holbox Island is 2 hours ride from Valladolid if you go by car.
-You should leave your car in the parking in the city called Chiquila and take a ferry.
+Holbox Island is a 2-hour ride from Valladolid if you go by car.
+You should leave your car in the parking area of the city called Chiquila and take the ferry.

-The parking is 50 pesos per day (they count the dates, not 24h).
-There are ways to leave it somewhere for free, but I would highly recommend leaving it under surveillance.
+The parking is 50 pesos per day, about US $2.50 (they count the dates, not the hours).
+There are ways to park somewhere for free, but I would highly recommend leaving the car where it will be watched.

-The ferry is 140 pesos (~8 USD) per person, it takes just 25 minutes and it departs every hour.
-You do not need to reserve the ferry in advance,
+The ferry is 140 pesos (~US $8) per person one-way, the ride is only 25 minutes long and it departs every hour.
+You do not need to reserve your ferry ticket in advance.

 Things to do in Holbox

-The island is pretty small, you should get a bike and ride around, there are plenty of rentals for 3-5$ a day.
+The island is pretty small, you should get a bike and ride around, as there are plenty of rentals for only US $3-$5 a day.

-Do not miss the Coco beach and the south west of the island (that’s like 15 mins).
+Do not miss Coco Beach and the southwest of the island (that’s like 15 mins).

-Afterwards, go in the completely opposite direction, pass all the hotels, and if you go even further and cross a shallow river, there won’t be anybody, you will have the whole beach by yourself!
+PRO TIP: Afterwards, go in the completely opposite direction, pass by all the hotels, and if you go even further and cross a shallow river, there won’t be anybody, you will have the entire beach to yourself!

 You can also swim with whale sharks, it is one of the most popular activities in Holbox!
 I did it in the Philippines and they are truly majestic and gentle creatures.
 I was in awe, and if you have never done it before, go for it!

-If you do all of the 9 must visit in Yucatan Peninsula above and still have more time to discover, here are more awesome places to visit in Yucatan that I can recommend.
+If you manage to visit all of the 9 places in the Yucatan Peninsula above and still have more time to explore, here are more awesome places to visit in Yucatan I can recommend.
 You can add these places to your list of Riviera Maya day trips or you can spend more time in one place instead:

 Packing list for Mexico

-Here are the things that I found to be very useful in my Mexican trip:
+Here are the things I found to be very useful on my Mexican trip:

-- A hat – I cannot stress enough how important the hat is!
-Buy it beforehand as everything in Mexico was heavily overpriced, especially hats, people tend to forget to take them.
+- A hat – I cannot stress enough how important a hat is!
+Buy it beforehand as everything in Mexico was heavily overpriced, especially hats, because people tend to forget to take them.

-- Snorkeling equipment – snorkeling is very beautiful in Mexico, you will get to see colorful fish and sea turtles.
-If you rent it more than once (which you probably will), it makes sense to get your own, plus it is not really hygienic.
+- Snorkeling equipment – Snorkeling is very beautiful in Mexico where you will get to see colorful fish and sea turtles.
+If you rent snorkel gear more than once (which you probably will), it makes sense to get your own, plus it is not really hygienic.
 Imagine how many people used it before you?
-Again, they are super overpriced and bad quality in all shops for tourists, get your own good one from before to avoid the hustle.
+Again, they are super overpriced and bad quality in all shops for tourists, so get your own good one before you take your trip to avoid the hustle.

-- Your Kindle – what will you read relaxing in that dreamy hammock?
-I LOVE my Kindle and I take it everywhere I go with me
+- Your Kindle – What will you read relaxing in that dreamy hammock?
+I LOVE my Kindle and I take it with me everywhere I go.

 - Comfortable sandals and/or flip-flops